A murmur in the trees to note,

 No fear you'll miss the road.

-We are busy working to bring Emily Dickinson's "A murmur in the trees to note" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "A murmur in the trees to note" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A murmur in the trees to note" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.